The Phoenix (PHX) American Express Centurion Lounge – Location, Hours, Amenities, and More

 Access Policy

-You’ll need one of 3 types of American Express charge cards to enter the Centurion Lounge:
+You’ll need one of the following American Express cards to enter the Centurion Lounge:

 Unlike many lounges worldwide, the American Express Centurion Lounge has a few additional access requirements:

-- You need to be on a flight within 3 hours to use the lounge space.
-Don’t arrive too early in the day, or you won’t be allowed to visit, so be sure to time your arrival with the 3-hour mark.
+• You need to be on a flight within 3 hours to use the lounge space.
+Don’t arrive too early in the day, or you won’t be allowed to visit, so be sure to time your arrival by the 3-hour mark.

-- You need to have a confirmed seat on a flight and can’t be flying standby.
+• You need to have a confirmed seat on a flight and can’t be flying on standby.
 This is noteworthy for airline employees who tend to fly on space-available passes.

 Amenities Available